MarienvanLoon/programming-for-economists/_sources/schedule.txt

 * Homework:

   * Datacamp: Do it Yourself: Numpy
+  * the assignment :ref:`here. <week4>`
-  * assignment: upload a python notebook on github: Pass/Fail grade (3)
+  * upload your python notebook for assignment Week 4 on github: Pass/Fail grade (3)

+* Tutorial:

-* Tutorial: Review assignment Week 4 - tutorial Python
+  * Review assignment Week 4 - tutorial Python
+  * problems encountered by students with Python (feedback from datacamp)

 Week 5: R introduction